Three Palestinians killed in fresh Gaza-Israel border protests - Journal du Cameroun

 More than 300 other people were hospitalised for gunshot wounds and tear gas inhalation, Gaza’s health ministry said.

-Forty-four Palestinians have now been killed by Israeli fire since major protests began on March 30, with hundreds more wounded.
+Forty-four Palestinians have now been killed by Israeli fire since major protests began on March 30, with over 1,500 more wounded.

 No Israelis have been hurt.